ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/templates-regex.md

 ## Importing data based on Regex

-[Regexp](https://clickhouse.com/docs/en/interfaces/formats/#data-format-regexp) format addresses more sophisticated cases, when input data needs to be parsed in a more complex way.
-Let's parse our [error.log](assets/error.log) example file, but capturing file and protocol this time to save the into separate columns.
+[Regexp](https://clickhouse.com/docs/en/interfaces/formats/#data-format-regexp) format addresses more sophisticated cases when input data needs to be parsed in a more complex way.
+Let's parse our [error.log](assets/error.log) example file, but capture the file name and protocol this time to save them into separate columns.
 First, let's prepare a new table for that:

 ```sql
 CREATE TABLE error_log